-- 241.9 The guidance which follows is intended to assist professional accountants in public practice\ in their arrangements with other suppliers of services and products. - 241.10 This section addresses agreements that in effect provide for permanent arrangements for referrals.
+- 241.9 The guidance which follows is intended to assist professional accountants in public practice in their arrangements with other suppliers of services and products. - 241.10 This section addresses agreements that in effect provide for permanent arrangements for referrals.
 The issues are considered to be similar to those above for referrals in general except that an agency contract will usually bind the agent in terms of whom it can refer to for particular types of work.
-When professional accountants in public practice\ are considering the establishment of an agency, the terms of the agency contract (actual or implied) shall not require exclusive referral of all clients regardless of suitability.
-For example, professional accountants in public practice\ shall not be party to an agency by which they are constrained to channel all funds received by it for investment into a single bank/building society.
-Such a clause would make important safeguards inoperable.
+When professional accountants in public practice are considering the establishment of an agency, the terms of the agency contract (actual or implied) shall not require exclusive referral

-- 241.11 Before accepting appointment as auditor of another entity of which they are an agent, professional accountants in public practice\ shall consider whether the agency constitutes a material business relationship.
-See section 290, 'Independence audit and review engagements.' - 241.12 Professional accountants in public practice\ shall not, because of the self-interest threat, enter into any financial arrangements with another supplier either personally or through their firm\ which would prejudice the objectivity of themselves or their firm\. - 241.13 Before accepting or continuing an agency with another supplier, professional accountants in public practice\ shall satisfy themselves that their ability to discharge their professional obligations to their clients is not compromised. - 241.14 A professional accountant in public practice\ shall not in any circumstances conduct its practice in such a manner as to give the impression that the professional accountant\ is a principal rather than an agent.
+- of all clients regardless of suitability.
+For example, professional accountants in public practice shall not be party to an agency by which they are constrained to channel all funds received by it for investment into a single bank/building society.
+Such a clause would make important safeguards inoperable. - 241.11 Before accepting appointment as auditor of another entity of which they are an agent, professional accountants in public practice shall consider whether the agency constitutes a material business relationship.
+See section 290, 'Independence audit and review engagements' and Section 291 Independence other assurance engagements - 241.12 Professional accountants in public practice shall not, because of the self-interest threat, enter into any financial arrangements with another supplier either personally or through their firm which would prejudice the objectivity of themselves or their firm. - 241.13 Before accepting or continuing an agency with another supplier, professional accountants in public practice shall satisfy themselves that their ability to discharge their professional obligations to their clients is not compromised. - 241.14 A professional accountant in public practice shall not in any circumstances conduct its practice in such a manner as to give the impression that the professional accountant is a principal rather than an agent.
 This would include considering signs on premises and any other outward signs or literature used.
-This would relate in particular to agencies with entities such as banks and building societies, where confusion as to status can arise (see also 'The names and letterheads of practising firms' at www.icaew.com/regulations. - 241.15 Firms\ in the Republic of Ireland must be authorised under the Investment Intermediaries Act, 1995 to hold an agency with a building society and that arrangement shall relate solely to deposit taking and not for example relate to products of a particular insurance company or unit trust organisation for which the building society is an appointed representative.
-Firms\ holding building society agencies must ensure that their agency agreement contains no obligation which would cause, or would be perceived to cause, them to breach the provisions of either the Act or the Institute of Chartered Accountants in Ireland's Investment Business Regulations and Guidance.
-Firms\ cannot hold agencies with banks.
+This would relate in particular to agencies with entities such as banks and building societies, where confusion as to status can arise (see also 'The names and letterheads of practising firms' at www.icaew.com/regulations.) - 241.15 For the arrangements for firms in Ireland see annex 1